zx80live/gofp/README.md

 # Functional programming in GO

+## Introduction

 This library was inspired by Scala (collection API, functional paradigm and etc).

-## Introduction

-## First steps
+## Getting started

 Before using functional library import the following package: